USS Little Rock (CL-92): Continued exercises

 At the start of 1972, Little Rock was underway conducting special operations in the western Mediterranean until 11 January.
 Afterward, she visited Livorno, Italy (12-17 January), then steamed to conduct operations with TG 60.2 in the Ionian Sea (18-26 January).
 She then anchored at Phaleron Bay, Athens (27 January-3 February) before getting underway on 4 February to participate in National Week XII through the 8th.
 Anchoring in Augusta Bay, Sicily, Italy, on 9 February, she steamed to Trieste for a port visit (12-16 February).
 Getting underway again on 17 February, she steamed to the Ionian Sea and conducted operations with TG 60.2 to 23 February, and then anchored at Phaleron Bay (24 February-8 March).
 Returning to sea, she conducted operations in the Aegean Sea (11-13 March), before making a port visit to Thessaloniki, Greece (14-17 March).
 Weighing anchor and getting underway on 18 March, she steamed independently in the eastern Mediterranean until the 23rd, and then returned to Phaleron Bay, where she anchored until 3 April.
 Departing on the 4th, Little Rock operated in the Tyrrhenian Sea until 9 April.
 Involved in the Operation Rivets training exercise on 10 April, she received orders cutting short her Mediterranean deployment.
-She was being recalled to the U.S. to relieve Newport News (CA-148), which had been ordered to Vietnam.
+She was being recalled to the U.S. to relieve Newport News, which had been ordered to Vietnam.
 Steaming independently for a return home, she refueled at Rota, on 15 April, then continued across the Atlantic.
 Little Rock moored at Norfolk on 23 April, and on the same day Vice Adm.
 Vincent P. de Poix, Commander, Second Fleet, embarked and broke his flag on board.
 The cruiser departed the next day and steamed to Newport (25 April-1 May), before returning to Norfolk on 4 May.
 The flagship resumed operations on 15 May to participate in Operation Exotic Dancer V. Upon the exercise's completion on 22 May, she steamed to Yorktown, to conduct her ammunition load-out (23 May) and shifted to Norfolk.
 She was soon underway again on 25 May, steaming north for a return to Newport.
 Arriving on 26 May, she conducted a post-deployment stand-down and remained in port until 20 June.